InternetFreedomFoundation/archive/content/post/we-have-written-to-the-government-seeking-a-3-year-moratorium-on-government-use-of-facial-recognition-technology-in-india-projectpanoptic.md

 +++
-author = "Farkhanda Zahoor"
+author = 'Farkhanda Zahoor'
-categories = ["facial recognition"] date = 2020-03-23T04:47:14Z
+categories = ['facial recognition'] date = 2020-03-23T04:47:14Z
-description = ""
+description = ''
 draft = false
-slug = "we-have-written-to-the-government-seeking-a-3-year-moratorium-on-government-use-of-facial-recognition-technology-in-india-projectpanoptic"
+slug = 'we-have-written-to-the-government-seeking-a-3-year-moratorium-on-government-use-of-facial-recognition-technology-in-india-projectpanoptic'
-summary = "Use of facial recognition technology in India is on the rise.
-We shared a letter with the Ministries of Home Affairs and Law and Justice requesting for a halt on ongoing use of facial recognition systems by both the central government and state governments. " tags = ["facial recognition"] title = "IFF proposes a three year moratorium on the use of Facial Recognition Technology in India #ProjectPanoptic"
+summary = 'Use of facial recognition technology in India is on the rise.
+We shared a letter with the Ministries of Home Affairs and Law and Justice requesting for a halt on ongoing use of facial recognition systems by both the central government and state governments. ' tags = ['facial recognition'] title = 'IFF proposes a three year moratorium on the use of Facial Recognition Technology in India #ProjectPanoptic'

 +++